bradbell/xrst/sphinx/test_out/suspend_cmd.rst

 Purpose
 *******
-It is possible to suspend (resume) the xsrst extraction during a section.
+It is possible to suspend (resume) the xrst extraction during a section.
 One begins (ends) the suspension with a line that only contains spaces, tabs and a suspend command (resume command).
-Note that this will also suspend all other xsrst processing; e.g., spell checking.
+Note that this will also suspend all other xrst processing; e.g., spell checking.

 .. meta::